Joline Collins – Northeast Region

 Dr. Donnie Ray Hale, Jr. Ed.D – Southern Region

-Serving as the Regional Deputy Director, Southern Regional TAC Center, Dr. Donnie Hale is a proud father, husband, son, and friend that loves to create possibilities with others.
+Serving as the Southern Regional Deputy Director for the Coalition for Community Schools, Dr. Donnie Hale is a proud father, husband, son, and friend that loves to create possibilities with others.
 Originally from Stockton, California, Dr. Hale brings 20+ years of experience in higher education, teaching, research, coaching, community building, and relationship cultivation.

 “At heart, I am a community advocate and social justice steward.
 My family and community have guided my path for me to be allowed me the chance to participate.
 My school and training has equipped me with skills to engage,” says Dr. Hale of how he got started in this work.
 “The opportunity to build [for] others and support a hyperlocal process led me to apply [to this role].
 The opportunity to work with an organization dedicated to serving others, motivates me.
 And lastly, the opportunity to learn and build with others truly sustains me for the present and future.